LizMyers/LizMyers.github.io/README.md

 ### AIY Voice Kit

 #### What is That?
-This project adds computer vision to the voice kit so that the machine can describe what it sees.
+This project adds computer vision to the voice kit, so that machines can describe what they see!
 Using a Raspberry Pi, Tensorflow, and Python, you can identify three classes: logos, text, and objects.
-A detailed tutorial is available <a href="https://www.hackster.io/elizmyers/add-vision-to-the-aiy-voice-kit-e9ff3d" target="_blank">on Hackster.io</a>.
+A detailed tutorial is available <a href="https://www.hackster.io/elizmyers/add-vision-to-the-aiy-voice-kit-e9ff3d" target="_blank">here</a>.

 ### TFJS - Experiments in Chrome